 How credit scoring companies come up with credit scores.
 While FICO doesn’t divulge exactly how it mathematically calculates a credit score, the company considers the following factors (though not every category carries the same weight):

-FICO scores range from 300 to 850.
+FICO scores usually range from 300 to 850.
 You may have several different scores based on which mathematical model the scoring company uses and which credit report underlies the score.

 Another type of credit score is VantageScore.
 The three major credit reporting agencies came up with VantageScore to compete with FICO.
 VantageScores, like FICO scores, are calculated based on the information in your credit file.